Sacha Hickey

 Sacha Hickey (born 7 November 2003) is an English boxer.
+She won gold medals at the 2026 Commonwealth Games and the 2024 European Under-23 Championships.

+Career

-She won the gold medal in the light-welterweight division at the 2024 European Under-23 Boxing Championships.
-Hickey also came first in the light-welterweight category at the 2025 Strandja Memorial tournament and the welterweight division at part one of the 2025 World Boxing Cup.
+Hickey won the gold medal in the light-welterweight division at the 2024 European Under-23 Boxing Championships.
+She also came first in the light-welterweight category at the 2025 Strandja Memorial tournament and the welterweight division at part one of the 2025 World Boxing Cup.

 She was chosen to represent England at the 2025 World Boxing Championships in Liverpool, where she lost in the quarter-finals.

+Hickey was selected to represent England at the 2026 Commonwealth Games in Glasgow, where she won the gold medal in the 65 kg division, defeating Kaci Rock of Northern Ireland in the final.